 - Combine flour and salt in a food processor and pulse.
 Cut butter into small cubes and add to food processor and pulse.

 - Combine eggs with ice water, add to a food processor, pulsing until a dough forms.
 Remove dough and roll into a ball on a floured surface.

-- Roll the dough out right away and fit into the bottom of the pan, letting the sides flop over.
+- Roll the dough out right away and fit into the bottom of a 9.5" removable bottom tart tin, letting the sides flop over.
 Fit the bottom and sides, and then using the back of your palm to fit into all the crevices.
 Cut the excess off the top so that the dough is flush.